This post may contain affiliate links for which I may receive a commission at no extra cost to you.

 HOW CAN YOU INCREASE YOUR WEBSITE SPEED?

-There are some-what 50 factors which can affect to speed up wordpress site.
-Listing few of many which affects the most.
+There are some-what 50 factors which can affect to speed up a WordPress site.
+Listing few of many which affect the most.

 Improve Server Response Time

 Server time is affected by the traffic received, the DNS lookups of each page, the hosting company you are associated with.
 If you are dealing with a very slow server time then best is to change your hosting to a good hosting solution which will make your routing faster.